goformarty/goformarty.github.io/daily.md

 };
 ```
 **NOTE:**
-Class expressions also suffer from the same hoisting issues mentioned for Class declarations.
+TClass expressions also suffer from the same hoisting issues mentioned for Class declarations.